Like many women, I’ve been on the diet roller coaster at some point.

 When I’ve fallen off the plant wagon in the past, I’ve been hard on myself.
 Toward the end of 2017, however, I gained a new perspective.

 Our busy lives and careers can pull us off our journey to success.
-Whether our intended path leads to healthy living, sparking our creativity, pursuing a dream career or nurturing our relationships…life can get in the way.
+Whether our intended path leads to healthy living, or to sparking our creativity, or to pursuing a dream career or to nurturing our relationships…life can get in the way.

 It’s impossible to do it all.
 It’s impossible to stay at a steady pace on whatever path(s) we’re on.
 Obstructions block our way.
 Distractions litter our journey Sometimes a path seems to just disappear.
 We’re constantly moving along multiple pathways, but maybe… the secret to getting closer to success is to focus on one at a time.